Plantar fasciitis Vs plantar fasciopathy

 Practice Principal PhysioFixx Physiotherapy

 Leading podiatrists have spent 18 years perfecting Enertor’s orthotic insoles for plantar fasciopathy.
 The carefully designed structure aids the body’s natural shock absorption, helping to support any height of the foot arch.
-Patented D3O shock absorption technology protects your joints and surrounding tissues from impact.
+Unrivalled PX1 shock absorption technology protects your joints and surrounding tissues from impact.
 Visit our online shop today or get in touch to find the right pair for you.